 Sign up for a free account and use our online tools to start your South Carolina LLC today.
 Includes South Carolina LLC formation and maintenance walkthrough and company document creation.
 All for free.

 Pay in Full

-Includes South Carolina LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes South Carolina LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in South Carolina

 To start an LLC in South Carolina, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization with the Secretary of State.
 You can file the document online or by mail.
 The articles cost $110 to file by mail or $125 to file online.
 Once filed with the state, this document formally creates your South Carolina LLC.

 According to SC Code § 33-44-108 (2019), every South Carolina LLC must appoint a registered agent (also called an “agent for service of process”).
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.